Want to become a member of Recovery? You can apply here.

 Gradually, as I increased the knitting, I was able to focus more and more on my hands and the knitting.
 I believed in being able to do other activities, too, like eating with a knife and fork, to move around in the room, go for a walk, have contact with more people, etc., and gradually to take on new challenges.

 I also want to mention that the medicine Sarotex (10 milligrams, low dose) had a good effect on neuropathic pain and sleep, and made me less sensitive to sounds, among other things.

 Finally, an LP course

-In September 2018, I signed up for a Lightning process course with the coach Live Landmark, and I had had huge benefits from it.
+In September 2018, I signed up for a Lightning process course, and I had huge benefits from it.
 The reason I signed up, was that I had talked to a person in my family who previously suffered from ME, and had fully recovered after the course.

 The techniques in the course gave me more stable energy

 When I signed up, I was still bothered by fatigue, I had ringing in the ears, a lot of blisters in my mouth, and I thought complete healing would take too long a time.
 The techniques in the course gave me more stable energy and an inner confidence of recovery, which clearly helped me quickly take up work full time again.
 I could use the LP process along with the techniques I had already established.

 After the course, the energy came back, and after a few weeks, both the ringing in the ears and the wounds in my mouth disappeared.
 I felt as if the stress levels in the body in a way had been normalized.